giuluck/causalgen/README.md

 dg.descendant(lambda a, b, c: np.sin(a) + np.cos(b) - 3 * c, name='d1')
 ```

-2. you can pass a function with a given number of parameters and then use the 'parents' argument to pass an (ordered) list of node instances that are already in the generator whose values will be used as inputs
+2. you can pass a function with a given number of parameters and then use the 'parents' argument to pass an (ordered) list of node instances that are already in the generator and whose values will be used as inputs
 ```python
 dg.descendant(lambda x, y, z: np.sin(x) + np.cos(y) - 3 * z, parents=[A, B, C], name='d2')
 ```